dollarbillio/NothingMuch/PersonalJourney.md

 * Went under balloon but without question and intention, will only leads to fluctuating thoughts.
 * Limitation leads to real progress.
 * Thank you Saturn, thank you king Paimon, thank you archangels.
+---
+14/04/19

+**Present Moment**
+* Get Saturn lesson today: the way to overcome something is to get used to it
+* Angels and Demons get their place in this world.
+Better know their place than banish, especially demon away.
+* Staring at one point today and get perception distorted by the color of eyes.
+* People who think they understand things and say it out loud are people who know least.
+* Otherwise get very good meditation today.
+Thank you Saturn and king Paimon and archangels.